afkaf/Crab-Champion-Save-Manager/README.md

 # Crab Champions Save Manager

 This tool is a custom solution designed to help you manage your game runs in Crab Champions.
 As the game allows only one saved run at a time, this script will let you extract, save, and load multiple runs as you need.
-With the functionality of the tool, you can swap out different runs without permanently overwriting your current game state.
+With the functionality of the tool, you can swap out different runs without permanently overwriting your current game stats, rewards, or unlocks.

 ## Features